 There were eight men who were in the first Open Championship.
 The pairings were Tom Morris, Sr. (Prestwick) and Robert Andrew (Perth), Willie Park Sr. (Musselburgh) and Alexander Smith (Bruntsfield), William Steel (Bruntsfield) and Charlie Hunter (Prestwick St Nicholas), George Daniel Brown (Blackheath) and Andrew Strath (St Andrews).

 Willie Park got out to the best start over the first 12 holes with a 55 while Old Tom Morris was three behind with a 58.
 On the next 12 holes they were neck and neck and finished even.
 Morris and Park both earned 59’s which still meant Park had the lead.
 On the final third it was a outright battle between the two men.
 Although Old Tom Morris bested Willie Park Sr. on the final twelve holes by a stroke it wasn’t enough to win.
 Willie Park Sr. would go on to win by a stroke thanks to a fantastic opening round of 55.

 That wasn’t the end of the event or Tom Morris.
 Old Tom Morris would go on to win it the next two years.
 The Open Championship is still proud today and is one of the most popular golf tournaments on the planet.
 Over the early stages of the event, Tom Morris and his son Young Tom Morris won it eight times.
-It’s considered one of the four majors and was won this year by Henrik Stenson with a record score of 20 under par.
+It’s considered one of the four majors and was won in 2016 by Henrik Stenson with a record score of 20 under par.